 - a.
-New HCF should be built in compliance with Green & Climate Resilient Infrastructural features as of updated IPHS - b.
-Existing HCF are recommended to undergo retrofitting to implement structural climate-resilient (i.e.to withstand disasters and provide continuous, quality care ii.
-Implementation of Green (Environmentally-friendly and sustainable) considered in FY 2023-24 are as following
+New HCF should be built in compliance with Green & Climate Resilient Infrastructural features as of updated IPHS

+- b.
+Existing HCF are recommended to undergo retrofitting to implement structural climate-resilient (i.e. to withstand disasters and provide continuous, quality care to the affected population post-disaster) measures as per IPHS guidelines.
+Health facilities' vulnerability to prevalent climate change impact should be assessed to determine retrofitting the measures.
+For the retrofitting locally sourced and sustainable building designs and construction technologies should be considered to reduce energy requirements, carbon footprint, and cost-effectiveness.

 - c.
 Extreme weather event specific measures

 - Flood resilient measures

 - Cooling measures